A dialogue between four hands

-In our ongoing collaboration, musician Kaki King and I, aim at exploring how we can use data to engage deeper experiences.
+In our ongoing collaboration, musician Kaki King and I, explore how we can use data to create deeper experiences.

-Kaki grew up playing guitar and drums, and she applies the techniques of both instruments as she plays her guitar.
-What Kaki and I share is not our field of expertise, but our hands at work, what we are aiming at doing together, is using data to deconstruct and reveal the textures of what makes this music that she plays so beautiful.
+Kaki grew up playing guitar and drums, and she applies the techniques of both instruments in her guitar playing.
+What Kaki and I share is not our field of expertise, but our hands at work.
+What we are aiming to do together is to use data to deconstruct and reveal the textures of what makes the music she plays so beautiful.

-There is only so much information that you can impart to a musician via traditional notation, and especially in Kaki’s case, since she uses a lot of unorthodox technique, there is a lot of nuances that is difficult to express on paper, without developing an entirely new visual system.
+There is only so much information that a musician can impart via traditional notation, in Kaki’s case especially, because she uses a many unorthodox techniques, there are a lot of nuances that are difficult to express on paper without developing an entirely new visual system.